Castle Biosciences (CSTL) versus Its Competitors Critical Review

 Institutional and Insider Ownership

-30.0% of Castle Biosciences shares are owned by institutional investors.
-Comparatively, 51.8% of shares of all “Medical laboratories” companies are owned by institutional investors.
+29.7% of Castle Biosciences shares are owned by institutional investors.
+Comparatively, 51.0% of shares of all “Medical laboratories” companies are owned by institutional investors.
 14.2% of shares of all “Medical laboratories” companies are owned by company insiders.
-Strong institutional ownership is an indication that hedge funds, endowments and large money managers believe a stock is poised for long-term growth.
+Strong institutional ownership is an indication that large money managers, hedge funds and endowments believe a company will outperform the market over the long term.

+This table compares Castle Biosciences and its rivals gross revenue, earnings per share and valuation.

 Summary

-Castle Biosciences peers beat Castle Biosciences on 7 of the 12 factors compared.
+Castle Biosciences rivals beat Castle Biosciences on 7 of the 12 factors compared.

 About Castle Biosciences